SELECTION OF QUESTIONS AND ANSWERS

 This is the advice given by chi kung masters past and present.
 Just enjoy the chi kung practice.
 Don't even think of the benefits.
 The benefits will surly come.

-My opinion is that he should continue practicing his chi kung not just as a preventive messier but for his enjoyment, instead of going for preventive surgery.
-I would like to emphasise that this is my opinion.
+My opinion is that he should continue practicing his chi kung not just as a preventive measure but for his enjoyment, instead of going for preventive surgery.
+I would like to emphasize that this is my opinion.
 Your friend has to make his decision.

 Simple reasoning, if your friend is not too emotional that he cannot reason, shows that my opinion is better.
 He had cancer -- not that he might have cancer.
 By practicing chi kung learned from me he recovered from his cancer, which actually is not a surprise to me and many people in our school, though it may be a surprise to his specialist doctor and many other people.